What is SIBTF?

 What happens if a Workers’ Compensation injury results in more injuries?

-The legal profession is full of acronyms no one would remember if they didn’t work in the field.
-SIBTF stands for Subsequent Injuries Benefits Trust Fund, and it’s an important component of worker benefits in California.
+SIBTF stands for Subsequent Injuries Benefits Trust Fund, and its an important component of worker benefits in California.
 The SIBTF is an additional source of compensation to injured workers who already had a disability or impairment when their injury occurred.

-This fund is not available to everyone who is injured on the job.
+No, this fund is not available to everyone who is injured on the job.
 The State of California Department of Industrial Relations dictates that the fund is available to workers if the combined effects of the workplace injury and previous disability result in a permanent disability of 70 percent or more.
 This is a fund to allow and encourage employers to hire workers with disabilities, as well as allay fears of being held liable for the effects of previous disabilities or impairments.

 California Labor Code states the following requirements must be met to qualify for the SIBTF: